Asymmetric (Offset) profile

 By offsetting, we can increase the wheel’s lateral strength and its stability without adding weight.
 Rim drillings are off-centre to improve bracing angles for a stronger, more rigid wheel.
 Plus, with offsetting there’s a better balance between the drive and non-drive side spoke tensions and improved durability over the long-term.

-The Duke 6TERS concept offers a wider front rim than the rear rim for more grip and stiffness.
+The Duke 6TERS* concept offers a wider front rim than the rear rim for more grip, comfort and stiffness.
 Its weight is optimized for robustness.

 Rim’s sidewalls are thickened to prevent cut of tires during impacts.

 Wide inner rim

 A wider profile rim increases the sensation of comfort, for the rider, compared to a similar width tyre mounted on a narrow “standard” rim because of the increased air volume in the tyre.
 A larger volume tyre also increases grip and speed.
 The bike is more stable in corners and bends, despite the considerable forces, as the wider rim width holds the tyre in place reducing the likelihood of it rolling under the rim.
 Mounted on a narrow rim, the tyre tends to “float” unchecked from one side of the rim to the other.
 The wider rim considerably reduces this “float”, and improves bike handling and stability.

 This type of rim is far stronger than the traditional clincher rim.
 We have used this technology with great success, on our rims since 2011.
 The height of the rim sidewall has been is reduced to limit the likelihood of contact with the ground and to avoid pinch flats.
 The tyre is fitted as per a traditional clincher, and is securely held in place similarly to a clincher rim.